Developer Interview: Movie*Slate 2.0

 • Standard FPS rates

-• Customize behavior, layout, appearance, sounds
+• Customize behavior, appearance, sounds

 • Detects external claps (using compatible cases)